 Wool has long been a choice for protective clothing - with wool used to protect wearers in hostile environments and weather conditions - making wool the fibre of choice for outer-layer garments.
 Now, the military and first responders such as firefighter and police officers are looking to base-layer Merino wool garments as the body’s ‘last line of defence’ due to wool’s breathability and its inherent properties of high ignition temperature, high limiting oxygen index and self-extinguishing behaviour.

-Study proves wool's flame resistance protects military and first responder personnel
+Study proves wool's flame resistance protects first responder and combat personnel

-A selection of fabrics used as base-layer garments for military and first responder personnel were tested as part of the new study.
+A selection of fabrics used as base-layer garments for first responder personnel were tested as part of the new study.

 These consist of 100% polypropylene, 100% polyester, modacrylic/rayon/nylon blend, Nomex/spandex blend, merino wool/fire-resistant viscose blend and 100% Zirpro®-treated Merino wool.
 It must be noted the fabrics were of varying weights, as matching g/m2 fabrics were not commercially available.

-The test method involved two techniques to simulate the skin’s exposure to, firstly, a naked flame ignition source and, secondly, an accelerant fuelled threat (such as an IED or petrol bomb).
+The test method involved two techniques to simulate the skin’s exposure to, firstly, a naked flame ignition source and, secondly, an accelerant fuelled threat.
 The results showed the worst performing fabric was the polypropylene fabric closely followed by the three polyester fabrics.